briglx/phx_hacktoberfest_2021/README.md

 ## Community Keynote

 Hear from an expert from our community.
 These sessions are specially curated and not something to miss.
+You could hear topics like:

+- Introductin to Open Source
+- Making a Pull Request in Detail
+- Getting Support while coding
+- And more

 Here is the current line up.

 | Date | Speaker | Topic |
 |------|---------|-------|